jutanke/rp/README.md

 ```
 you can savely `Ctrl+C` whenever you like.

 If you have a long-running task you should run ```rp run ...``` from within `tmux` or `screen` as the process will otherwise be killed when exiting the terminal!
-Alternatively, you can run the process in detached mode via ```rp run --detached=True ...```.
+Alternatively, you can run the process in detached mode via ```rp run --detach=True ...```.
 Note that you will not receive any console prints while detached.

 You can specify different hardware constraints to the `run` command:
 ```rp run --cpu=x --gpu=x --mem=x ...```